-Growing up in the mountains of Southern Ohio, Dr. Lisa Jones never imagined she’d be living her dream, getting to work with technology while teaching students the ins and outs of instructional design.
+Growing up in the mountains of southern Ohio, Dr. Lisa Jones never imagined she’d be living her dream, getting to work with technology while teaching students about instructional design and using the latest emerging technologies.

 Jones began working as the assistant professor of Instructional Design for Asbury University’s Adult & Online students in July 2018, and her journey to Asbury has been long and winding.

 Though it surprises even Jones herself, it was partly her Appalachian roots that led her to work in instructional design, a field that has grown in popularity in recent years.

 The Association for Educational Communications and Technology (AECT) defines instructional design as “the theory and practice of design, development, utilization, management and evaluation of processes and resources for learning.”